jeanremy/kickstart/readme.md

 ##Gulp workflow##
 src: [Mark Goodyear](http://markgoodyear.com/2014/01/getting-started-with-gulp/)

-Just clone the repo & install the package (you still need to have gulp installed globally)
+Just clone the repo & install the package (you still need to have gulp and bower installed globally)

-        npm install
+        npm install & bower install

 For full installation of gulp, please refer to the official repo: [Gulp on GitHub](https://github.com/gulpjs/gulp/blob/master/docs/getting-started.md)